ruitian-olivia/fifa-world-cup/README.md

 # fifa-world-cup
-the project of "Linux programming for Bioinformatics"
+the final project of "Linux programming for Bioinformatics"